OctoPrint/OctoPrint/docs/plugins/python3_migration.rst

 .. note::

-   If you want to migrate your existing OctoPrint install *on OctoPi* to Python 3, I suggest to first make a :ref:`backup <sec-bundledplugins-backup>`, then move the existing venv ``/home/pi/oprint`` out of the way and create a new one based on Python 3 (which should already be present on current OctoPi images):
+   If you want to migrate your existing OctoPrint install *on OctoPi 0.17.0* to Python 3, I suggest to first make a :ref:`backup <sec-bundledplugins-backup>`, then move the existing venv ``/home/pi/oprint`` out of the way and create a new one based on Python 3 (which should already be present on current OctoPi images):